 The Off-Campus Housing Office (OCHO) provides advice and counseling on the housing process to students and parents.
 OCHO can assist you with finding appropriate living accommodations, finding roommates, and understanding the lease process.
 Contact the Off-Campus Housing Office at email@example.com or 617-573-8647.
 Suffolk University does not provide on-campus housing for graduate students.

 Your I-20 will be issued upon receipt of your tuition deposit and the required financial documentation.
-Visit the International Student Visas page for more information.
-Additionally, if you have any questions or concerns prior to your arrival at Suffolk, please feel free to contact either the Office of Graduate Admission or the International Student Services Office.
+Visit the Graduate Student Visas page for more information on visas.
+Additionally, if you have any questions about the immigration process, please contact the International Student Services Office.

 You will be hearing from your program director shortly with instructions on advising and registration, if you have not already.